wenyingduan/HTSF/README.md

 Code for paper: [Combating Distribution Shift for Accurate Time Series Forecasting via Hypernetworks](https://arxiv.org/pdf/2202.10808.pdf) (ICPADS 2022).
 ## Structure:
 - data: including Dongsi, Tiantan, Nongzhanguan and Dingling used in our experiments
-- lib: contains data preprocess
+- lib: contains self-defined modules such as data preprocess.
 - model: implementation of our model
 ## Requirements
 - python >= 3.8.0